Gurpreetkharoud1579/Multi-Use--Chat-Application/README.md

 Server client based multi user chat application in Java Idea here is Server-Client
 # To run on your machine download or clone it.
-Step1 Since it is java project build and run it on your machine Step2 Run server java main class
+Step 1 Since it is java project build and run it on your machine

+Step 2 Run server java main class

-Step3 When server is up and running run client
+Step 3 When server is up and running run client
 # Functionalities provided by this project
 1. User ---> server
     *login/logoff